tailrdigital/sulu-messenger-failed-queue-bundle/README.md

 ## Known limitations

-The symfony/messenger package allows to configure multiple failure queues, but this package only has support for visualizing one failed queue.
+The symfony/messenger package has support for multiple failure queues/transports, but this package only has support for visualizing and managing one (doctrine) failure queue/transport.